elben/elben.github.io-jekyll/_drafts/using-core-async-for-producer-consumer-systems.markdown

 draft: true
 ---

-Say we want to process a lot of data coming in from a single source (e.g. stdin) and then output the processed data to a single destination (e.g. stdout).
+Say we want to process a lot of data coming in from a single source (e.g. stdin) and then output the results to a single destination (e.g. stdout).
+We can think of this as a producer-consumer problem.

 <div class="some-padding"><img src="{{ site.url }}/images/core-async-pattern/core-async-pattern-1.png"/></div>

-In Clojure we can do something naive like this:
+A naive solution may look like this:

 ```
 (defn process